pierre-rouleau/pel/README.rst

 --------------------

-PEL can achieve a sub 0.1 seconds Emacs init-time by using its unique fast-startup mode, a specialized building and directory bundling strategy.
+PEL can achieve a sub 0.1 seconds Emacs init-time by using its unique fast-startup mode, a specialized building and directory bundling mechanism that provides fast startup speed rarely achieved by other methods, including Doom.
 That works on all versions PEL supports: Emacs 26.3 and later.

 ..